 Below are descriptions of our offer letters with our named executive officers.
-For a discussion of the severance pay and other benefits to be provided in connection with a termination of employment and/or a change in control under the arrangements with our named executive officers, please see the section titled "-Potential Payments Upon Termination or Change of Control" below.
+For a discussion of the severance pay and other benefits to be provided in connection with a termination of employment and/or a change in control under the arrangements with our named executive officers, please see the section titled "Potential Payments Upon Termination or Change of Control" below.

 Dr. Fordyce.
-In December 2020, we and Dr. Fordyce entered into an offer letter that governs the current terms of Dr. Fordyce's employment with us.
-Pursuant to the agreement, Dr. Fordyce is entitled to an initial annual base salary of \$400,000, is eligible to receive an annual performance bonus with a target achievement of 40% of his base salary, as determined by our Board, and was granted an option exercisable for 1,141,733 shares of our Class A common stock (in addition to shares of our stock that Dr. Fordyce held at the time we entered into his offer letter).
-In May 2021, we and Dr. Fordyce entered into an amended and restated offer letter pursuant to which Dr. Fordyce's annual base salary, as determined by our Board.
-In addition, Dr. Fordyce received a stock option covering 110,038 shares of our Class A common stock, at \$11.00 per share, which vest as follows: one-fourth of the shares subject to the option vest on May 13, 2022, and thereafter one forty-eighth of the shares subject to the option award vest on each monthly anniversary, subject to continuous service to us.
-Dr. Fordyce is also entitled to certain severance benefits, the terms of which are described below under the section titled "-Potential Payments Upon Termination or Change of Control."
+In December 2020, we and Dr. Fordyce entered into an offer letter setting forth the general terms of Dr. Fordyce's employment with us, which was amended and restated in May 2021, pursuant to which Dr. Fordyce received a base salary increase from \$400,000 to \$525,000, an annual performance bonus target achievement increase from 40% to 50% of his base salary, as determined by our Board, and a refresh stock option grant.
+Dr. Fordyce is entitled to certain severance benefits, the terms of which are described below under the section titled "Potential Payments Upon Termination or Change of Control."
 Dr. Fordyce's employment is at will.